-While more research into exactly how biopuncture works is needed, research indicates biopuncture may work by stimulating your immune system to restart its innate healing capacities such as improved local blood circulation, tissue repair, relaxation of muscles, or local detoxification.
-The results of a scientific investigation published in Clinical & Developmental Immunology showed that one commonly used biopuncture medicine, known as Traumeel, works via the immune system by inhibiting the pro-inflammatory compounds IL-1ß and TNF-alpha.
+While more research into exactly how biopuncture works is needed, studies indicate that biopuncture may work by stimulating your immune system to restart its innate healing capacities—improved local blood circulation, tissue repair, relaxation of muscles, or local detoxification, for example.
+The results of a scientific investigation published in Clinical & Developmental Immunology showed that one commonly used biopuncture medicine known as Traumeel works via the immune system by inhibiting the pro-inflammatory compounds IL-1ß and TNF-alpha.

 Where Are the Injections Given?

-The location of the injection is said to be as important as the choice of the medication itself.
+The location of a bipuncture injection is said to be as important as the choice of the medication itself.
 The products can be injected into muscles, connective tissue, ligaments, periosteum, reflex zones, pain points, and trigger points.

 Is Biopuncture Safe?